Substra/substra-documentation/docs/source/documentation/concepts.rst

 The permission on an asset is defined either at creation or by inheritance.
 Permissions can be defined individually for every organization.
 Permissions cannot be modified once the asset is created.

-Datasets, algorithms, metrics
+Datasets, algorithms
-"""""""""""""""""""""""""""""
+""""""""""""""""""""
-Permissions are defined at creation by their owner for datasets, algorithms and metrics.
+Permissions are defined at creation by their owner for datasets and algorithms.

 Models